xremix/toni-hoffmann-com/README.md

 ## To-Do´s

 - [ ] Increase banner image quality, based on the browser size
-- [ ] Move hide event for modal from the image to the background
+- [ ] Improve user experience for contact via mail

 ## Technologies used